Here's What You Need To Know Before Getting Into Birding

-If you're looking for a silver lining after spending the majority of 2020 thus far at home, we've got one for ya: Lockdown may have upended any and all sense of routine, but it also presented a unique opportunity for acknowledging and reveling in the pure good stuff that exists all around us.
-By getting so intimately acquainted with our immediate surroundings, we're seeing them through a more appreciative lens — and something we've become particularly grateful for is the glorious outdoors and its bounty of fair feathered friends.
+If you're looking for a silver lining after spending the majority of 2020 thus far at home, we've got one for ya: Lockdown may have upended any and all sense of routine, but it also presented a unique opportunity to get intimately acquainted with our immediate surroundings.
+We're seeing our tiny corners of the world through a more appreciative lens — and something we've become particularly grateful for is the glorious outdoors and its bounty of fair feathered friends.

 Having a yard or living close to a public park means enjoying a free show of local wildlife, especially on the very rare heels of a months-long quarantine.
 As humans stepped back from the hustle and bustle of daily life, these often-overlooked environments had more room to thrive right before our eyes (as so accurately demonstrated in the nature is healing memes).
 The birds' songs are louder than ever before, and while the squawking sometimes leads to shutting a window at the crack of dawn, it's also a siren call to be observed and admired.
 But before you put on your explorer's cap and venture out with all the determination of a seasoned (and socially distanced) birder, there's a lot to learn and understand about the birding community you seek to join.